za3k/ok-mixnet/README.md

 See [Theory](https://za3k.com/ok-mixnet.md) over on my site for the explanation of how the mixnet works.

 To use it, you will need:
-- A computer which is on and connected to the internet 24/7
+- A computer which is on and connected to the internet 24/7.
 - Linux.
 If you're not running Linux you can probably modify the python code without too much work.
 Only the random-number source is Linux-specific.
 - A good source of random numbers, such as a hardware random number generator. **This is an alpha proof of concept that uses /dev/urandom by default, which is not a good source.** To change the source of random numbers, modify the source code from '/dev/urandom' to whatever source device you wish.
+- Your computer needs to have a publicly available IP address (you may need to set up port forwarding for TCP port 17928).
+You need to be support IPv4.
+OK-Mixnet is IPv4 only, sorry.
 - To be on the list!
 Email me (my email is [here](za3k.com)) to join the network.
 - A friend you want to talk to who is also on the mixnet.